telerik/uwp-docs/controls/raddatagrid/commands/datagrid-togglecolumnvisibilitycommand.md

 ## ToggleColumnVisibility Command

 Handles the process of switching the **IsVisible** property of a column.
 Default implementation will simply toggle the visibility.
 This command is useful when customers need notification when the end user excludes or includes a column.
+The execution parameter is of type *ToggleColumnVisibilityContext* and exposes the following properties:

+* **IsVisible** (bool) - a value indicating if this particular column will be visualized.
+* **Column** - the column itself.

 Here is how a custom ToggleColumnVisibility command can be created.